Eloiseedwards/Assessment-2/Report/Wrapup.md

 Finally, finBERT uses a standard cross-entropy loss which treats each label as independent of the other.
 However, there is a natural order to the labels which, given more time, would have been good to fine-tune for.
 By using an ordinal loss function such as CORAL we could discourage large mistakes (eg predicting negative for a positive case) by punishing more severely based off the "distance" between true and predicted labels.

+## Section 4 - LDA
+Through the implementation of LDA combined with dictionary-based scoring, we successfully developed an unsupervised sentiment pipeline capable of detecting thematic market signals without reliance on labeled training data.
+While our evaluation confirmed that the FinBERT model yields superior classification accuracy, the LDA approach achieved a critical objective that FinBERT cannot: Interpretability.
+By decomposing sentiment into topics, the LDA model transforms a 'Black Box' prediction into an explainable audit trail, which is a regulatory necessity in real-worl financial applications.
+Furthermore, our experimentation revealed that LDA struggles with the nuance of 'Neutral' sentiment (it often simply acted as a binary filter for extreme news) which, given more time, could be more deeply studied and resolved with some adjustments to the data pre-processing.
+Therefore an interesting and natural extension of our analysis could be using the strenghts of both LDA and Finbert together i.e. using LDA to explain the 'why' behind FinBERT's 'what'.

 # More compute/ larger dataset

 With greater compute, we could fine-tune more extensively, unfreezing additional layers, performing multi-stage training, or training larger variants (e.g., RoBERTa-large FinBERT).
 This would improve granularity while still avoiding over fitting.
+The methods presented in the LDA notebook include many scalability solutions whilst the use of LDA in itself is already a much faster and less computationally costly approach than usuing FinBERT.
+Hence LDA-based methods could be preferred to Neural Network methods like FinBERT if minimising time and compute cost is essential but in a setting where high performance is more desirable, the results of this project conclude that FinBERT remains the better choice.